 Dedicated correlator resources (lags) for 16,384 spectral channels/baseline at the widest bandwidths are available.
 Spectral channels can be flexibly deployed to desired sub-bands/basebands.
-"Recirculation" provides a maximum of 262,144 spectral channels per cross-correlation on 4 sampled data streams (sub-bands) that can be different in each sub-band correlator.
-Provision for recirculation on all 8 sampled data streams is made and this option (referred to as "R2") may be chosen but incurs additional production cost in the form of more expensive FPGAs and more memory chips.
-Recirculation works by time-multiplexing the acquisition of correlator lags using synthesized lag delays in a memory buffer.
-The amount of time multiplexing is known as the recirculation factor.
-In narrow(er)-band modes where the bandwidth reduction is the same as the recirculation factor, no sensitivity degradation is realized in the cross-power spectrum.
-If the recirculation factor is greater than the bandwidth reduction, there is a root(recirculation factor/bandwidth reduction factor) decrease in sensitivity.
-Recirculation can be used at maximum sub-band bandwidth (128 MHz) with the above indicated sensitivity reduction (referred to as wideband recirculation).
-When recirculation is used, the correlator dump time and/or minimum phase-bin time is increased since it is necessary to obtain at least one pass of all lag data in each dump to produce a proper spectrum.
-The time increase factor is the same as the recirculation factor.
+"Spectral magnification" (recirculation) provides a maximum of 262,144 spectral channels per cross-correlation for 1 polarization product, and 16,384 spectral channels per cross-correlation products.
+Each sub-band can have a different bandwidth and magnification factor.
+Spectral magnification works by time-multiplexing the acquisition of correlator lags using synthesized lag delays in a memory buffer.
+The amount of time multiplexing is known as the magnification (recirculation) factor.
+In narrow(er)-band modes where the bandwidth reduction is the same as the magnification factor, no sensitivity degradation is realized in the cross-power spectrum.
+If the magnification factor is greater than the bandwidth reduction, there is a root(magnification factor/bandwidth reduction factor) decrease in sensitivity.
+Magnification can be used at maximum sub-band bandwidth (128 MHz) with the above indicated sensitivity reduction (referred to as wideband spectral magnification).
+When magnification is used, the correlator dump time and/or minimum phase-bin time is increased since it is necessary to obtain at least one pass of all lag data in each dump to produce a proper spectrum.
+The time increase factor is the same as the magnification factor.